AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/aveva-cnnxt/cnnxt-mgmt/manage-permissions/assign-roles-groups.md

 uid: assign-roles-groups
 ---

-# Assign roles to a group
+# Step 2D: Assign Groups the Data Hub Viewer Role

 When the DataHub Viewer role is assigned to a group, all the users in that group will see the AVEVA Data Hub tile on their home page in AVEVA Connect.